GEANT-NETDEV/maat/doc/readme.md

 A Postman collection for testing requests with above schema files is available
 here: [Example_with_simple_schema.postman_collection.json](https://bitbucket.software.geant.org/projects/OSSBSS/repos/maat/browse/src/main/resources/Example_with_simple_schema.postman_collection.json)

+<a name="authentication"></a>
+## Authentication
+For authentication, the Maat application uses OAuth 2.0 with Keycloak.
+The application is secured with Keycloak, which is an open-source identity and access management solution.

-<a name="keycloak-filtering-levels"></a>
+<a name="enabling-authentication-in-maat-with-keycloak"></a>
-### Keycloak Filtering Levels
+### Enabling authentication in Maat with Keycloak
+To enable authentication in Maat using Keycloak, the following properties must be set:
+- in the application.properties file for the standalone Maat application:
+  - keycloak.enabled
+  - spring.security.oauth2.resourceserver.jwt.issuer-uri
+  - spring.security.oauth2.resourceserver.jwt.jwk-set-uri
+  - token.converter.resource-id

+Example values are in the [Authentication and authorization configuration - Keycloak](#authentication-and-authorization-configuration---keycloak) section.

+- or in .env file for Docker:
+  - KEYCLOAK_ENABLED (true)
+  - KEYCLOAK_PROTOCOL
+  - KEYCLOAK_HOST
+  - KEYCLOAK_PORT
+  - KEYCLOAK_USER
+  - KEYCLOAK_PASS
+  - KEYCLOAK_CLIENT_ID_FOR_CLIENTS
+  - KEYCLOAK_CLIENT_ID_FOR_USERS

+Example values are in the [Keycloak Parameters](#keycloak-parameters) section.

+It is recommended to use Docker for the Maat application with Keycloak.
+In docker-compose-5.yml or docker-compose-3.yml files, the environment variables are set for the Maat application and Keycloak.
+There is also separate container (keycloak-dev-setup) with script for Keycloak configuration.
+The script is used to create roles, clients, and users in Keycloak and run it automatically when the container starts.

+More information about fetching the access token from Keycloak and accessing the Maat application by sample clients is available in the [/clients](../clients/readme.md) folder.

+<a name="authorization"></a>
+## Authorization

-The Maat application implements two levels of filtering using Keycloak to ensure secure and role-based access to resources and services.
+The Maat application implements two levels of authorization (filtering) using Keycloak to ensure secure and role-based access to resources and services.

-<b>Level 1: Role-Based Filtering</b>
+<a name="rest-method-filtering"></a>
+### REST API methods filtering

 The first level of filtering is based on the roles assigned to the user in Keycloak.
 Depending on the roles, users are granted different levels of access to the application's endpoints.
 The roles and their corresponding HTTP methods are as follows: